Why Do Coffee Ratios Matter So Much?

 Very Strong & Intense |

-- Flat Taste: Use fresh coffee beans and adhere to proper steeping times to maintain a vibrant and flavorful cold brew.
+- Flat Taste: Use fresh beans and stick to recommended steeping times.

 Chemex Ratios